Nim0nd/Python/ReadMe.txt

-Задачки ЕГЭ 27 будут тут
+EGE 27 number will here be